BLCM/bl3mods/Apocalyptech/README.md

   happening.
 So, I'm just keeping this "fix" in place for now.
 I don't actually care about having increased drop rates in Mayhem anyway, so this works fine for me.
+- `disable_rogue_lite.txt` - "Rogue Lite" is about the only Mayhem 2.0
+  modifier which I'll always avoid, so rather than re-rolling to avoid it all the time, this mod disables it altogether.

 ## Economy-related Mods